Mieczys/delilahResto/README.md

 ## Usage

-In order to know about the use of this API please refer to the .yaml file to see the swagger OpenAPI API file description.
+In order to know about the use of this API please refer to the .yaml file to see the swagger OpenAPI file description.

 ## Testing